-- C. Accessory Dwelling Unit means a second dwelling unit, attached or detached, to be located on the same lot, plat, site, or other division of land as the permitted principal dwelling unit. - D. Accessory unit intended to shelter animals or property. - E. Bed and Breakfast Establishment services offered in any single family owner-occupied dwelling provided that no more than three sleeping rooms are available for occupancy and that only breakfast meals are offered. - F. Additional Business a business not normally associated with the existing business(es) or a business owned or operated by another person and which: - 1. requires physical expansion by 300 or more square feet of floor space; and/or - 2. requires substantial expansion in the use of the grounds including parking; and/or - requires substantial expansion of water supply, septic system, waste - 4. disposal or drainage; and/or - 5. results in increased pollution, such as noise, air, fumes or water; and/or - 6. results in substantially increased traffic; and/or - 7. results in increased demand for municipal services including, but not limited to, fire protection, police services, road maintenance, etc.; and/or - 8. has a substantial effect on the aesthetics or character of the town or the neighborhood or differs with the Master Plan. - G. Building means any structure used or intended for supporting or sheltering any use or occupancy. - H. Building Footprint means the area of a structure's primary living space located on a foundation or that which supported the primary living space. - I. Building Inspector means the Board of Selectmen or that person whom they shall designate. - J. Business a trade or activity, including goods, services and facilities, offered or furnished to others for monetary or other similar consideration for gain.
+- C. Accessory Dwelling Unit means a second dwelling unit, attached or detached, to be located on the same lot, plat, site, or other division of land as the permitted principal dwelling unit. - D. Accessory unit intended to shelter animals or property. - E. Bed and Breakfast Establishment services offered in any single family owner-occupied dwelling provided that no more than three sleeping rooms are available for occupancy and that only breakfast meals are offered. - F. Additional Business a business not normally associated with the existing business(es) or a business owned or operated by another person and which:

+1. requires physical expansion by 300 or more square feet of floor space; and/or

+2. requires substantial expansion in the use of the grounds including parking; and/or

+3. requires substantial expansion of water supply, septic system, waste

+4. disposal or drainage; and/or

+5. results in increased pollution, such as noise, air, fumes or water; and/or

+6. results in substantially increased traffic; and/or

+7. results in increased demand for municipal services including, but not limited to, fire protection, police services, road maintenance, etc.; and/or

+8. has a substantial effect on the aesthetics or character of the town or the neighborhood or differs with the Master Plan.

+- G. Buildable Acre in computation of minimum lot size the Planning Board shall exclude any portion of a lot which is subject to periodic flooding, poor drainage, excessive ledge or other hazardous condition. - H. Building means any structure used or intended for supporting or sheltering any use or occupancy. - I. Building Footprint means the area of a structure's primary living space located on a foundation or that which supported the primary living space. - J. Building Inspector means the Board of Selectmen or that person whom they shall designate.